By Doreen Clark

 Outline the most important features and details about your product or service in quick simple bullets.
-This is where you should include things like pricing, where to purchase, what sets you apart from the competition, and so on.
-Additionally, it is helpful to include Frequently Asked Questions (FAQ)—especially if the industry, product, or service is technical in nature or changes on a consistent basis.
-Including this section in an EPK is helpful for the reporter and may also spur an additional idea that the writer had not previously thought of.
+This is where you should include things such as pricing, where to purchase, what sets you apart from the competition, and so on.
+Additionally, it is helpful to include FAQs—especially if the industry, product, or service is technical in nature or changes regularly.
+Including this section in an EPK is helpful for the reporter and may also spur an additional idea that the writer had not previously considered.

 5. Case Studies

 Case studies are another great way to showcase the effectiveness or success of your product or service to the media.
 When crafting this document, think of it as customer testimonials taken to the next level.
 However, remember that an EPK is for the media, not for marketing purposes.
 Be sure that any collateral, including case studies, do not have promotional ties.
 It is common for the media to include these items in their articles, but they will not use it if it is from the angle of self-promotion.

 6. Noteworthy Press Coverage

 7. Industry Awards and Accolades

 Again, toot your own horn.
 Any awards and accolades that underscore your importance in your field and position you as a company are ones that the media needs to know about.
 This section should also be kept updated while omitting awards that are too far in the past because they may draw attention to the notion that your company hasn’t won anything lately.

 8. Digital Artwork

 9. Contact Information

 When creating your electronic press kit, keep your audience in mind.
 Take a step back and think about what a reporter would need to accurately portray your business’s story.
-Also, remember to keep things up to date so you are ready to share your EPK at a moment’s notice.
+Also, remember to keep everything up to date so you're ready to share your EPK at a moment’s notice.
 Lastly, a well-done electronic press kit will show journalists that you understand their needs, which will ultimately help you to develop stronger relationships with the press you’re pitching.
 And one thing we know is that leveraging your contacts is a surefire way to generate leads!